 The most remarkable one is undoubtedly its soles; well cushioned, with a curved grip and a discreet curve, they provide excellent support and comprehensive protection for long-distance walkers.
 Every inch of your metatarsal bones will stay safe from hairline fractures, thanks not just to the removable insoles but also the design’s deceptive roominess.
 Despite all these layers of protection, the shoes do not feel heavy during extended wear.

 The leathery look has been reinforced and painstakingly treated to provide thorough waterproofing, and will also keep your feet comfortably warm even during the dead of winter.
-The brown and beige color combination looks elegant; you may not be able to get away with these shoes during a black tie event, but an unexpectedly important lunch?
+The brown and beige color combination looks elegant; you may not be able to get away with these walking shoes during a black tie event, but an unexpectedly important lunch?
 Nobody will notice!

 A well-consecrated brand such as Nike rarely has to spend as much money on advertising as they actually do.
 This is precisely what makes the Nike Classic Cortez so refreshing; they have allowed the shoe to speak for itself and have created an efficient and savvy mid-range shoe that performs equally well at the gym and on the streets, rain or shine.

 The classic old-school design is now ubiquitous enough to blend in on almost any social situation.
 The flat sole and bullet-shaped aerodynamics keep the shoe light and functional.
 However, they have added a couple of important characteristics to help you stay protected under rainy, slippery, or otherwise treacherous weather; in addition to an improved nylon upper mesh that repels water, the outsole rubbers are also reinforced with herringbone, which provides better traction when stepping on mud or frost.